-In common with many not for profit organizations, the society derives some of its revenues from cash sources in the form of donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the society and we were not able to determine whether any adjustments might be necessary to revenues, (deficit) excess of revenue over expenses and cash flows from operations for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021, and net assets as at April 1 and March 31 for both the 2022 and 2021 years.
-Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not for profit organizations, the Society derives some of its revenues from donations, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Society and we were not able to determine whether any adjustments might be necessary to revenues, (deficit) excess of revenue over expenses and cash flows from operations for the years ended March 31, 2023 and 2022, current assets as at March 31, 2023 and 2022, and net assets as at April 1 and March 31 for both the 2023 and 2022 years.
+Our audit opinion on the financial statements for the year ended March 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.